 No significant change, or impact not identified by the GPU EIR regarding air quality is expected as a result of this project.
-No construction is proposed as part of this parcel map request.
-However, under the Zoning Ordinance for the R-A zoning district, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit
+Both proposed parcels will continue to be irrigated pasture and no construction is proposed as part of this parcel map request.
+However, under the Zoning Ordinance for the A-2 zoning district, each parcel may develop with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit on each newly created parcel.
+Accordingly, proposed Parcels 1 and 2 could build a maximum of two dwelling units and one junior accessory dwelling unit (JADU) and the remainder can build up to one additional dwelling unit, and a junior accessory dwelling unit (JADU), if the project is approved.
+The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).

 The project was referred to the Air District and no response has been received to date.
-Any future construction activities on either proposed parcel would occur in compliance with the R-A zoning district, and all SJVAPCD regulations.
+Any future construction activities on either proposed parcel would occur in compliance with the A-2 zoning district, and all SJVAPCD regulations.

-If approved, both parcels will maintain consistency with the density and intensity allowed with the "Low Density Residential" designation of the General Plan as well as the uses permitted in the Rural Residential (R-A) zoning district.
+If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 (General Agricultural) zoning district.
+Accordingly, the potential impacts to Air Quality are considered to be consistent with those considered in the GPU EIR.